isc-projects/kea/doc/sphinx/arm/config-backend.rst

 (including the value of the ``server-tag`` parameter) are almost exactly the same.
 They may differ by the server identifier and designation of the server as a primary or standby (or secondary).
-They may also differ by the interfaces configuration.
+They may also differ by their interfaces' configuration.
 Typically, the subnets, shared networks, option definitions, global parameters are the same for both servers and can be sourced from a single database instance to both Kea servers.